antlia-io/Antlia-Explorer/README.md

 ---
 ## Donations :pray:

-Color Platform is always free and open.
-Anyone can use to monitor available Color hub or zones, or port to your own chain built with Color SDK.
+ANTLIA is always free and open.
+Anyone can use to monitor available ANTLIA hub or zones, or port to your own chain built with ANTLIA SDK.
 We welcome any supports to help us improve this project.

-CLR: `colors1p9nck20mlgf7nn9yg7rpf5mg0uuztn4skv4q6d`\
+ANTLIA: `antlia1p9nck20mlgf7nn9yg7rpf5mg0uuztn4skv4q6d`\